SichangHe/curriculum_vitae/index.md

 – Designed and implemented an efficient and comprehensive parser for the Routing Policy Specification Language

-(RPSL), a language used in the Internet Route Registry to document public interdomain routing policies, guide
+(RPSL), a language used in the Internet Routing Registry to document public interdomain routing policies, guide

 public peering, and aid routing issue troubleshooting.